 Apart from those negatives, I prefer the size and weight of the lens greatly over the size and weight of the Sony 2.8/24-70 GM.
 The lens is much easier to handle and also much less conspicuous if you don’t want to attract too much attention.

 The lens’ focussing is quick and quiet but not totally silent.
 The AF performance feels quite good, even in lower light.
-I don’t think that it is among the fastest FE lenses, but it is among the faster ones.
+I don’t think that it is as fast as the fastest FE lenses (GM 24-70 for example), but it is among the faster ones and does a good job at tracking motion, even of playing kids.

 Manual focusing is comparable with the Zeiss Batis lenses which feels okay, at least with the 3rd generation Sony cameras.